bahrus/templ-mount/README.md

 templ-mount remembers the day its creator first installed a PWA (Flipkart), and was blown away by the liberating effect this could have on web development.
 PWA's swept aside significant barriers to the web, in terms of achieving parity with native apps.

 templ-mount thinks, though, that in order to satisfactorily reach the promised land of true native competitiveness, we will need to find a way of building applications that can scale, while maintaining fidelity to the various commandments set forth by Lighthouse.
 A profound cultural shift (or rediscovery of [old techniques](https://www.liquidweb.com/kb/what-is-a-progressive-jpeg/)?)  is needed in our thinking about the relationship between the client and the server.
-And, in fact, this has been the focus of many talented and creative developers at the cutting edges.
+And, in fact, this has been the focus of many talented, creative developers at the [cutting edges](https://codesandbox.io/s/floral-worker-xwbwv) (though frankly custom elements seems like the most natural fit for this, but whatever :-) ).

 The ability to import HTML (and other data formats) from the ~~heavens~~ server down to ~~Earth~~ the browser would, in templ-mount's opinion, make it much easier and simpler to get Lighthouse's blessing.
-Such functionality would best be served by native browser api's, due to the complexities involved -- e.g the ability to truly stream in HTML as it renders, resolving and preemptively downloading relative references, centrally resolving package dependencies via import maps, providing sand-boxing support when needed, etc.   In the meantime, templ-mount is wandering the desert, in search of a surrogate api (as are many of templ-mount's compatriots).
+Such functionality would best be served by native browser api's, due to the complexities involved -- e.g the ability to truly stream in HTML as it renders, resolving and preemptively downloading relative references, centrally resolving package dependencies via import maps, providing sand-boxing support when needed, etc.   In the meantime, templ-mount is wandering the desert, in search of a surrogate api (as [are](https://www.filamentgroup.com/lab/html-includes/) [many](https://github.com/whatwg/html/issues/2791) [of](https://github.com/Juicy/imported-template/) templ-mount's [compatriots](https://www.npmjs.com/package/@vanillawc/wc-include)).

 </details>